profiot/cen4802/README.md

 # cen4802
 repository for CEN4802

 Professor O here...
-Modifying me readme.
+Modifying my readme.
 Let's have a great semester!